 There is something for everyone in Virginia, including history fans and wildlife lovers.
 Virginia Beach, a well-known city of roughly half a million people, features a variety of beaches on the Atlantic coast.
 Virginia Beach apartments for rent can cost more than other areas in the state.
 However, because the real estate market is so broad, it is feasible to find a cheap place to live, particularly in more remote areas.
 Continue reading to learn about Virginia’s top 5 summer destinations.

 Alexandria, which sits in the shadow of Washington, D.C., was a favorite haunt of several founding fathers.
 The old cobblestone alleys beg you to simply go outside and appreciate the historic architecture throughout the summer, making it one of the greatest times to visit Alexandria.
 Visit Christ Church, where George Washington and his family used to worship.
 Stop into Gadsby’s Tavern to see where Washington, Thomas Jefferson, James Madison, and other notable figures met to discuss the colonies’ destiny.
+If you are staying in Alexandria for an extended period of over a month, you might want to consider shipping a car there.

 Choose a vacation rental in Staunton if you want to holiday in a smaller town with enough to do.
 Car enthusiasts flock to the Bruce A. Elder Antique and Classic Automobiles to see the numerous antique cars on display.
 The Museum of Frontier Culture offers a great family day excursion to explore working farms from the 17th to 19th century.
 Zynodoa is a fine dining establishment.
 This inviting restaurant serves Southern cuisine made with locally sourced ingredients.
 Nu-Beginning Farm: The Store has even more locally grown food.